 It would be a long walk to get dinner and we would have to do it again in the morning to continue down the river.
-It was still early in the day so we decided to go on to Chailles.
+As it was still early in the day, we decided to go on to Chailles.

 When we got to the roundabout of the Blois bypass, we took a riverside footpath as far as the old bridge.
 This was a point of contact with our former seven-week walk from Blois to Revel (2005), and as such a cause for celebration.

 We had a second coffee break under the mature trees of a bar next to the river, and saw a pair of cyclists go past that we recognised from the camping ground at Muides.
-They were on a tandem bike with a baby trailer behind, in which their dog rode at his ease.
+They were on a tandem bike with a baby trailer behind, in which their dog rode.